nndjoli/BIS_CBPR/README.md

+BIS_CBPR
+---

-Retrieves policy rates from central banks using the BIS API.
+- Retrieves policy rates from central banks using the BIS API.
-If no country/ is specified, outputs data as a dictionary by country.
+- If no country/ is specified, outputs data as a dictionary by country.
-Else, returns the current rate as a float.
+- Else, returns the current rate as a float.

+---

+Requirements: `requests` , `datetime`, `pandas`.

+---
 Example:

 ```python